 Today is the last day I’ll see Fleur.
 He poked his glasses up his nose with one finger and let his heart sank down into the dark.
 Forever.

 She stood in the centre of his room, smoothing the front of her black dress with both hands and wearing a small frown.
 ‘I’m afraid, Harry, I don’t have long today.’
 Her lips pursed.
 ‘I made the mistake of taking all my things back to France before coming to see you, now Maman expects to see me for lunch.’

 ‘That’s ok.’
 He watched the white feather sticking from the blue ribbon flutter in the breeze from the window and let the dull ache in his chest tear through him.
 ‘We’re already out of time.’

 Fleur’s eyes softened.
 ‘Not quite yet, Harry.’
 She held out her hand.
 ‘I did save the best place for last.’

 Harry sighed and stared at her fingers.
 ‘Where are we going?’

 She stepped forward and took his hand.
 ‘Verona.
 Italy.’

 Dark closed around Harry, then he staggered across worn, smooth cobbles in gentle heat.
-Mismatched marble and brick arches spanned the broad river, pastel-orange buildings spread away beneath a white church tower on the far bank.
+Mismatched marble and brick arches spanned the broad river and pastel-orange buildings spread away beneath a white church tower on the far bank.